jluk/az-extensions-docs-staging/README.md

   * Protected configuration settings

 For users to deploy extensions properly, you must define and describe each parameter required by your extension and whether it can/should be used as a public or protected configuration.

+##Installing

+Please detail all the ways to install your extension (ARM template, CLI, Portal).
+If your extension is a unique case such as not being able to be manually installed, please detail the circumstances to install and why it cannot be manually installed.

 ###Template Deployment